Koszul self duality of manifolds

 \end{thm}

 \begin{proof} We have already proven the equivalence of $(1),(2)$, and the implication $(1) \implies (3)$ was also shown above.
 Now we show $(3) \implies (2)$.
 Assume we are given such a zigzag map of operads from $K(\Sigma^\infty_+ O)$ to $S_{-n}$, we can construct a zigzag map from $\xi_O$ to $W_{[0,\infty]}(O) \bar\wedge S_{-n}$ in the same way as in the above proof.
-Poincaré-Koszulness detects that $\xi_O$ is spherical by Proposition \ref{prp:spherical}, hence the bottom homology of the Thom complex is generated by the inclusion of a fiber.
+Poincaré-Koszulness detects that $\xi_O$ is spherical by Proposition \ref{prp:spherical}, hence the bottom homology of a wedge summand of the Thom complex corresponding to a path component is generated by the inclusion of a fiber.
 Our assumption then implies that the map is a fiberwise equivalence. \end{proof}

 \begin{remark} Knudsen has constructed the ``universal enveloping algebra'' functor where $\mathrm{bar}$ denotes Lurie's bar construction from operads to cooperads \cite{knudsen_2018}.
 It seems likely this arises from induction along a map $s_n \mathrm{bar}(\mathrm{com})^\vee \rightarrow \Sigma^\infty_+ E_n$.
 If this were the case, applying $\mathrm{bar}(-)^\vee$ again, would construct a map $\mathrm{bar}(\Sigma^\infty_+ E_n)^\vee \rightarrow S_{-n}$.
 If there is a similar Thom complex description for $\mathrm{bar}(-)^\vee$, the same argument as above would give an equivalence of operads $\Sigma^\infty_+ E_n \simeq s_n \mathrm{bar}(\Sigma^\infty_+ E_n)^\vee$. \end{remark}